rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 1) No need to worry about `querying`and `updating DOM `(declarative)

-2) React creates a web page with small and reusable components.
+2) React creates a web page with `small and reusable components`.

-3) React will take care of creating and Updating DOM element .
+3) React will `take care of creating and Updating DOM element` .

 4) It saves a lot of time cheezein aasan hai pahele se likhi huyi hai .